 This IT policy, and all policies referenced herein, shall apply to all members of the University community including faculty, students, administrative officials, staff, alumni, authorized guests, delegates, and independent contractors (the “User(s)” or “you”) who use, access, or otherwise employ, locally or remotely, the University’s IT Resources, whether individually controlled, shared, stand-alone, or networked.

-- Fordham IT’s Enterprise Technology Services (ETS) department maintains Information Systems PCI network devices.
+- Fordham IT’s Enterprise Technology Services (ETS) department maintains PCI network information systems.

 - ETS is responsible for maintaining the PCI hardware inventory and its annual review, per PCI DSS guidelines.